ak47av/Spark_internship/README.md

 ## Python files
 * The "editadafruit.py" file enables inventory management with the data hosted on adafruit.com.
 * The "mainUI.py" file is the frontend displayed to the customer on a raspberry-pi, which also outputs data on the serial port of the raspberry-pi.

-## Takeaways
-* The internship laid a platform for further exploration into full-stack web development and microcontroller applications.
-* The internship helped me learn about the stages of development of a commercial product and the importance of collaborating with colleagues in order to deliver the best work possible.